airamez/Apyvyra/devops/README.md

 This command connects to the database using the default connection string from `backend/appsettings.json` and executes all SQL statements from `../database.sql`.

+**Note:** After confirming the operation, a warning will be displayed that the backend service must be running on `http://localhost:5000`.
+You will then be prompted to enter the required admin user credentials.
+The password will be masked during input.

 **Options:**
 - `-force` — Skip the confirmation prompt (useful for automated scripts)